Have you ever had an Investment with Provident Mutual?

-Many consumers may have been mis-sold their Investments by Provident Mutual, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
-Provident Mutual may have misguided consumers about their Investments that were linked to the Stock Market & a majority of customers across the UK may have been put into the wrong risk category, putting more of their own money at risk.
+Many customers may have been mis-sold their Investments by Provident Mutual, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
+Provident Mutual may have misinformed consumers about their Investments that were linked to the Stock Market & a majority of consumers across the UK may have been put into the wrong risk category, putting more of their own money at risk.

 When Provident Mutual sell an Investment they have certain rules that their advisor must abide by and if they did not follow these rules then you may be entitled to a claim.

 If you feel that the Provident Mutual advisor gave you wrong Financial Advice with your Investment, start you claim by completing the form opposite.

 Provident Mutual may have mis-sold their Investments in various different ways:

 - Customers may not have been put into the right risk factor by Provident Mutual that was comfortable for them.

 - Provident Mutual may not have made their customers were not advised that it takes a minimum of 5 years to see a noticeable return.